Bill Paxton (computer scientist): Stanford

 Paxton received his PhD from Stanford in 1977.
-He worked with Doug Engelbart at the Stanford Research Institute where the group would build the Online System (NLS) and was there during "The Mother of All Demos".
+He worked with Doug Engelbart at the Stanford Research Institute where the group would build the Online System (NLS) and was there during "The Mother of All Demos" in which he appeared.

 Xerox PARC

 After leaving Stanford, Paxton would join the Xerox Palo Alto Research Center (PARC) where they were working on emerging technologies, including Ethernet, networked personal computers, bitmap displays, graphical user-interfaces, and laser printers.

 Adobe

 Paxton joined Adobe in 1983.
 He built the Type 1 font algorithms for PDF.
 Paxton and his team received the ACM Software System Award in 1989 for the design of the PostScript language and implementation.

 Kavli Institute for Theoretical Physics

-In 1990 Paxton retired from Adobe Systems and became an unofficial scholar in residence at the Kavli Institute for Theoretical Physics (KITP) at the University of California, Santa Barbara, where he started working on the physics of stellar evolution.
+In 1990 Paxton retired from Adobe Systems.
+In the early 2000's, after moving to Santa Barbara, California and taking physics and math coursework at the University of California, Santa Barbara (UCSB), he became an unofficial scholar in residence at the Kavli Institute for Theoretical Physics (KITP) at UCSB, where he started working on the physics of stellar evolution.
 He is responsible for the EZ stellar evolution program and the creation of the open-source stellar evolution software Modules for Experiments in Stellar Astrophysics (MESA).